International Business Concentration Requirements

 The International Business Concentration

-These requirements consist of international business knowledge and international cultural and social knowledge.
+These requirements consist of international business knowledge.

-International Business Knowledge, five courses, including:
+International Business Knowledge, four courses, including:

-• IBUS-411 International Business Strategy*
+• IBUS281 International Business Environment

-• One course chosen from:
+• One international business, marketing, or management course chosen from:

-• MKT-325 International Marketing
+• MKT325 International Marketing

-• MGMT-333 Cross Cultural Management
+• MGMT333 Cross Cultural Management

-• MGMT-341 Global Supply Chain Management
+• MGMT341 Global Supply Chain Management

-• IBUS-390 International Business Issues
+• IBUS390 International Business Issues

 • or other international focused management or marketing course approved by the associate dean for international business programs

-• One international economics course chosen from:
+• One international finance or economics course chosen from:

-• ECON-210 The Economics of the European Union
+• ECON210 The Economics of the European Union

-• ECON-211 Economic Development in Asia, Africa and Latin America
+• ECON211 Economic Development in Asia, Africa and Latin America

-• ECON-215 International Monetary Economics
+• ECON215 International Monetary Economics

-• ECON-310 International Trade and Finance
+• ECON310 International Trade and Finance

-• ECON-315 Advanced International Macroeconomics
+• ECON315 Advanced International Macroeconomics

-• Successfully complete an approved university-level program of study in a foreign country for at least one semester;
+• Successfully complete an approved university-level program of study in a foreign country for at least one semester

 • Live in another country for at least 12 continuous weeks other than study abroad experience